 Saline material has the potential to generate saline water while it is exposed to the surface.
-Saline material will be managed though storage and emplacement such that the saline water that is generated is contained in the WMS or pumped to Integra into the GRAWSS.
-The details of the management of the different source of saline material are summarised in Table 10.
+Saline material will be managed though storage and emplacement such that the saline water that is generated is contained in the WMS or pumped to Integra into the GRAWTS.
+The details of the management of the different source of saline material are summarised in Table 7.

-Table 10Management of Saline Material
+Table 7 Management of Saline Material

 Source Management In Situ and ROM Coal Coal prior to extraction contained entirely within the active mining area.
 Coal stored in stockpiles that are constructed such that runoff is contained in the water management system before being processed in the CHPP.
 Product Coal Stored in stockpiles that are constructed such that runoff is contained in the water management system before being exported off site.
 Coarse coal rejects Emplaced in overburden emplacement areas that are constructed such that runoff is contained in the water management system before being rehabilitated.
-Tailings Emplaced in tailings dams that are constructed such that runoff is contained in the water management system.
+Tailings / Evaporation Fans (TD1 and TD2 RCN) Emplaced in tailings dams that are constructed such that runoff and precipitation is contained in the footprint of the tailings dams and in the water management system.
 Overburden and interburden Emplaced in overburden emplacement areas that are constructed such that runoff is contained in the water management system before being rehabilitated.

-4.4.2 Saline Water
+Saline Water 4.4.2